A block MINRES algorithm based on the banded Lanczos method

-with bold-face zeros indicating where an entry was annihilated by the reduction in block size.
-Recalling (\ref{eqn.search-dir-comp}), this indicates that our storage requirements for constructing the search directions will change as the bandwidth changes.
-To construct $\vek m_{5}$, we need $\vek m_{4}$, $\vek m_{3}$, $\vek m_{2}$, and $\vek m_{1}$ along with $\vek u_{5}$.
-However, to construct $\vek m_{6}$, we only need four vectors: $\vek m_{5}$, $\vek m_{4}$, $\vek m_{3}$, and $\vek u_{6}$.
-For $\vek m_{10}$, we only require three vectors: $\vek m_{8}$, $\vek m_{7}$, and $\vek u_{10}$.
-This can easily be generalized for block size $p$.
-For each dependent vector removed, we will have a two-vector reduction in storage requirements for the construction of the search directions.
+To see a discussion of the algorithmic ramifications of adopting the block size reduction strategy, see the research report \cite{S.2014-arxiv}.
+If we assume for simplicity that we only remove truly dependent vectors, i.e., $\gamma=0$.
+In \cite{S.2014-arxiv} it is shown that for each dependent vector removed we will have a two-vector reduction in storage requirements for the construction of the search directions.
 In total, for each block size reduction, we have a four-vector reduction in storage requirements.